Touchless charging: An app summons Aiways' robotic concierge

 Electrify America has expressed an interest in robotic charging tech, for use with self-driving cars.

-This latest iteration of touches charging is very different from the "snake" charger Tesla teased in 2015.
+This latest iteration of touchless charging is very different from the "snake" charger Tesla teased in 2015.
 That setup still required drivers to pull up alongside a charging station, which then used the "snake" appendage to plug itself into the car's charge port.

 The wriggling movement of the automated charge cord was a bit unsettling.
-Even Tesla CEO Elon Musk said it at the time that it seemed "kinda wrong."
+Even Tesla CEO Elon Musk said at the time that it seemed "kinda wrong."
 Perhaps that's why Tesla never put it into production.

 Or maybe EV drivers just aren't interested.
 In a poll last year, you told us that robotic chargers wouldn't be all that helpful, Many of you said wireless charging would be preferable.